maidsafe/rfcs/proposed/0000-crust-refactor/nat-traversal-library.md

 }

-/// Info exchanged by both parties before performing a rendezvous connection. struct RendezvousInfo {
+/// Info exchanged by both parties before performing a rendezvous connection. struct PubRendezvousInfo {
     /// A vector of all the mapped addresses that the peer can try connecting to.
     endpoints: Vec<MappedSocketAddr>,
     /// Used to identify the peer.
     secret: [u8; 4],
 }

-/// The local half of a `RendezvousInfo`. struct RendezvousKey {
+/// The local half of a `PubRendezvousInfo`. struct PrivRendezvousInfo {
     secret: [u8; 4],
 }

+/// Create a `(PrivRendezvousInfo, PubRendezvousInfo)` pair from a list of mapped socket addresses. pub fn gen_rendezvous_info(endpoints: Vec<MappedSocketAddr>)
+    -> (PrivRendezvousInfo, PubRendezvousInfo)

 impl MappedUdpSocket {
     /// Map an existing `UdpSocket`.
 The mapped addresses include all the addresses that a peer